Any writer’s goal is to create headlines that attract readers.

 Writers want people to read what they have written.

 Create Headlines That Attract Art Buyers

-Why are you writing content for your blog?
-You want to attract people to your online gallery so you can sell more art.
+Why are you writing content for your art blog?

 I want to share with you this quote I recently saw on Pinterest.